-Students may withdraw from a course after the scheduled change period for cause only with the consent of the instructor and the consent of the Assistant Dean for Academic Engagement & Student Success.
+Students may withdraw from a course after the scheduled change period for cause only with the consent of both the course instructor and the Assistant Dean for Academic Engagement & Student Success.
 Courses dropped after the end of the add/drop period will be reflected as a "W" (withdrawal without penalty), "WU" (unsatisfactory withdrawal), or "WF" (withdrawal while failing) on a student's transcript.
 Grades of "WF" are counted as "F" (failing) in computing a student's GPA.